open-telemetry/opentelemetry-java/schemas/typedspans/README.md

 * Local operations like method invocations
 * HTTP requests (inbound and outbound)
 * Database requests
-* eneric RPC requests like GRPC
+* Generic RPC requests like gRPC

 A span consists of a number of mandatory and optional attributes that add information about the represented operation to it.